Boards of Canada: Early years (1986–1996)

-Music Has the Right to Children (1995–2002)
+Music Has the Right to Children (1996–2002)

 Between 1995 and 1997, the duo started recording what would become their debut studio album, Music Has the Right to Children, released in April 1998.
 The album was joint-released by both Skam Records and Warp Records.
-The cover of the album is a family photo that was taken at Banff Springs, with each person's face digitally removed.
+The cover of the album is a family photo that was taken at a scenic lookout on Mt.
+Norquay Road overlooking downtown Banff, Alberta, with each person's face digitally removed.
 The album consists of longer tracks mixed with song vignettes.
 It also includes one of the duo's most popular songs, "Roygbiv".
 Music Has the Right to Children received widespread acclaim upon release, with it being featured at No. 35 on Pitchforks "Top 100 Albums of the 1990s" list.

 Geogaddi and The Campfire Headphase (2002–2009)

-The duo began recording their next studio album, Geogaddi, between 1999 and 2001.
-It was described by Sandison as "a record for some sort of trial-by-fire, a claustrophobic, twisting journey that takes you into some pretty dark experiences before you reach the open air again."
+The duo began recording their next album, Geogaddi, between 1999 and 2001.
+The cover art features a figure framed to appear horned and taller than a group of trees.
+Additional promotional artwork for the album, taken by Hexagon Sun photographer Peter Campbell, uses the same kaleidoscope effect.
+It was described by Sandison as "a record for some sort of trial-by-fire, a claustrophobic, twisting journey that takes you into some pretty dark experiences before you reach the open air again".
 Geogaddi was officially released by Vivid on 8 January 2002 in Japan, and by Warp Records on 18 February 2002 in Europe.
-Critics noted a shift in mood within Geogaddi; Mark Richardson of Pitchfork commented that "the atmosphere on this album is a shade darker than on previous releases, and comparatively tense with a noticeable thread of paranoia."
+Critics noted a shift in mood within Geogaddi; Mark Richardson of Pitchfork commented that "the atmosphere on this album is a shade darker than on previous releases, and comparatively tense with a noticeable thread of paranoia".
 It was later noted by the duo that the album was a response to the September 11 attacks.

 As early as 2002, the duo began working on sketches for their next studio album, The Campfire Headphase, however studio work didn't begin until 2004.
 After releasing two singles from the album exclusively onto Bleep, and a music video for the track "Dayvan Cowboy", The Campfire Headphase was released on 17 October 2005.
-When writing about the album for The Observer, Simon Reynolds noted that "blurring the boundaries between rock and techno is a smart move, because BoC have always made music that deserved to appeal beyond the electronic audience", and praised "the stereophonic delirium of their production."
+When writing about the album for The Observer, Simon Reynolds noted that "blurring the boundaries between rock and techno is a smart move, because BoC have always made music that deserved to appeal beyond the electronic audience", and praised "the stereophonic delirium of their production".